ixa-ehu/PromptStories/README.md

 # PromptStories

-This repository contains a collection of prompt-story pairs.
+This repository contains an example fragment of **PromptStories**, a collection of prompt-story pairs for long story generation.